romzorus/karnaboo/README.md

 ## Contributing
-All contributions and ideas are more than welcome.
+All contributions, tips and ideas are more than welcome.

 ## Authors and acknowledgment
 TBD